 Minnesota Residents: Can Your TFCC Tear Heal Naturally?

 Can your TFCC tear heal naturally?
-Yes, regenerative cell therapy which is often referred to as stem cell shots has brought new hope to getting pain relief from a TFCC tear without surgery.
+Yes, allograft tissue therapy which is often referred to as tissue allograft shots has brought new hope to getting pain relief from a TFCC tear without surgery.

 In this article, Biochk will be talking about ways to heal your TFCC naturally and why you should consider surgery a last resort option.

 Your triangular fibrocartilage complex or TFCC is responsible for your opposable thumbs.
 It’s an important part of your wrist, that when injured, can lead to pain, swelling, and disability.

 In many cases, surgery is automatically recommended for this type of tear.
 The surgical procedure that’s performed involves shortening the ulna, or the bone that leads to your wrist.
 By shortening this bone, the pressure is reduced in the wrist.

 Research into this procedure has shown that it’s far from being a beneficial long-term solution.
 In fact, it can actually lead to an increase of negative forces in the wrist, which results in future pain and injuries.
 Additionally, research has shown that nearly 50% of TCFF surgical repair patients experience significant complications after their surgery.

 What Are the Possible Complications With this Surgery?

 Where to begin?
 There are so many reasons why TFCC surgery is a bad idea, but unfortunately, it continues to be the go-to treatment for this common wrist condition.

 First, when you reduce the size of the ulna in an attempt to lessen pressure on the wrist, it changes the relationship between the radius and ulnar bones.
 When this happens, you actually place more negative forces on the wrist.
 So, essentially, this surgery is not relieving pressure, it’s creating more!